 PLEASE READ THIS SECTION PRIOR TO REGISTERING!

 To Graduate: Students must attend all portions of the classroom and on-cycle sessions.
-Students must also successfully pass a written exam at the end of the classroom sessions, and, a riding evaluation at the end of the course.
+Students must also successfully complete an online, self-paced e-course (details included in the confirmation letter), and, a riding evaluation at the end of the course.

 The Basic Rider Course involves the risk of personal injury.
 There is a risk of bodily injury and there are no guarantees as to your success.
 The student must be mentally and physically prepared.
 Should you be unable to keep pace with the class or pose a hazard to yourself or others, you will be dismissed.
 There are no refunds for dismissed students.